-- Army Commendation Medal with oak leaf cluster, unnamed as awarded, in the clear presentation case.
+- Army Commendation Medal with oak leaf cluster, unnamed as awarded, in the clear presentation case (The plastic case was apparently placed close to a heat source when it was packed away and has experienced some warping of the lid).
 The medal was awarded to Gilliand in 1968 during his service as an armored officer serving as Chief Operations Officer of the Operations Division of the Headquarters of the U.S. Eighth Army in Korea.

 - A very unusual and large presentation folder for the Army Commendation Medal from the Eighth Army, containing the award citation for the medal and the formal award document.

 - Two large color presentation certificates, 11 1/2 by 16 inches, dated 1962 and 1963, attesting to Gilliand's service as an officer with the Second Squadron of the 2nd Armored Cavalry, serving "along the border of the Free World" in Germany, and identifying him as a "Member of the Border Troopers".

 - A large presentation document, 11 by 16 inches, dated March of 1963, from the U.S. Army 7th Cavalry, identifying Gilliand as a member of the "Garryowen Border Patrol" for service on the East-West German Border "on a mission of National Security" from 23 January to 28 February, 1963.